 For beginners, they must use a rod with medium strength so that you can easily angle different kinds of fish but with enough responsiveness that you can easily feel the fish.

 Now, let’s take a look at the Fishing Reel.
 It is a part that is attached to your rod to help you wind your line and draw the hapless fish you’ve just caught.
-It has all the qualities that perfectly complements your fishing rod: lightweight, easy to handle and affordable.
-What’s good with its spinning reel is that you can use it whether you’re in a boat, on a shore or even in a pier.
+It has all the qualities that perfectly complements your fishing rod: lightweight, easy to handle, and affordable.
+What’s good with its spinning reel is that you can use it whether you’re in a boat, on a shore, or even on a pier.

 This is the rumor that the fish-o-landia has been denying all along: hooks!
 And they come in different shapes and sizes to catch any fish that humans up there desire to catch.
 Somebody break the news to the fishes!